Fort Scott Giants: History

-After Fort Scott first hosted minor league baseball in 1891, when the team played the season as members of the independent Southwest League, the "Fort Scott Memphis Route" team became a member of the 1901 independent Missouri Valley League.
+Fort Scott first hosted minor league baseball in 1891, when the "Fort Scott" team played the season as members of the independent Southwest League.

+The "Fort Scott Memphis Route" team became a member of the 1901 independent Missouri Valley League.
 The Columbus, Kansas, Galena, Kansas, Joplin Colts, Monett Railroadmen, Nevada Reds, Oswego, Kansas and Pittsburg Coal Barons teams joined Fort Scott in league play.
 The 1901 league records and standings are unknown.

 In 1902, Fort Scott continued play in the Class D level Missouri Valley League, as the Nevada, Missouri and Joplin, Missouri teams also continued play.
 The Coffeyville Indians, Iola Gasbags, Jefferson City Convicts, Joplin Miners, Nevada Lunatics, Sedalia Gold Bugs and Springfield Reds teams joined Fort Scott in beginning league play on May 6, 1902.

 The Giants placed third in the 1902 Missouri Valley League final standings, as the league held no playoffs.
 With a record of 80-44, playing the season under manager Warren Gill, Fort Scott finished 6.0 games behind the first place Nevada Lunatics in the standings.

 The 1903 Fort Scott Giants continued as members of the eight–team Class D level Missouri Valley League, as the Leavenworth White Sox replaced Coffeyville in league play before folding during the season, as did Nevada.
 The Giants placed fifth of the six remaining teams in the Missouri Valley League standings.
 Fort Scott ended the 1903 season with a record of 71–64, with Fred Hornaday serving as manager.
 After Nevada and Leavenworth had folded during the season, Fort Scott ended the season 15.5 games behind the first place Sedalia Goldbugs, who finished with a record of 86–47.

 The Fort Scott Giants continued Missouri Valley League play in 1904 and finished last as the league became a Class C level League with eight teams.
 The Giants ended the season with a record of 36–89, placing eighth in the standings.
 Jake Bene and Lou Armstrong served as managers.
 The Coal Diggers finished 47.5 gamed behind the first place Iola Gasbags.

 The Fort Scott Giants placed fourth in the final season of the Missouri Valley League, as the league folded during the season.
 With a record of 49–52, the Giants finished 26.0 games behind the first place Pittsburg Miners.
 Harry Chapman served as manager.
 Fort Scott was also referred to as the "Hay Diggers" in 1905.
 The Muskogee Reds disbanded on August 31, causing the Missouri Valley League to end play on September 5, 1905.

 In 1906, the Fort Scott Giants continued minor league play, as the franchise joined the eight-team, Class D level Kansas State League.
 The Giants joined the Bartlesville Indians, Chanute Browns, Coffeyville Bricks, Independence Coyotes, Iola Grays, Parsons Preachers and Pittsburg Champs in beginning league play on May 3, 1906.